Chords + Lyrics | I Say A Little Prayer

 I’m in love with you (answer my prayer, baby).

-Burt Bacharach‘s I Say A Little Prayer was most famously performed by Aretha Franklin, but Dionne Warwick, Whitney Houston, and Leanne La Havas have all put their mark on this timeless classic too.
+Burt Bacharach’s I Say a Little Prayer was most famously performed by Aretha Franklin, though Dionne Warwick, Whitney Houston, and Lianne La Havas have all left their mark on this timeless classic.

-For the sake of being able to play along with the original, here are all sections in the original key of A, starting with the intro, which goes like this:
+For now, here are the sections in the original key of A, starting with the intro:

 | F#m7 | Bm7 | Bm7 | E7 | E7 ||: Amaj7 | Amaj7 E/A :||